 This is a perfect book for women who are lovers of the sea or the oceans (as I am) or for anyone who is a student and lover of metaphorical prose (as I also am).
 I recommended this book especially if you are a woman who has devoted her life to her husband and children, and in the process, you’ve forgotten to nourish yourself.
 Anderson’s book is a wonderfully-written, very personal story that will encourage you and help you realize that it is never too late to live a life full of opportunities at whatever age you find yourself.

 A bit about the author, Joan Anderson:

 Joan Anderson is the author of numerous children’s novels and the author of Breaking the TV Habit.
-A year by the Sea: Thoughts of an Unfinished Woman is her first narrative non-fiction piece, and it has now been produced into a movie!
-She has also written The Second Journey and A Walk on the Beach and A Weekend to Change your Life (I have not read these books).
-She lives in Cape Cod and conducts her popular workshops by the sea.
+A Year by the Sea: Thoughts of an Unfinished Woman is her first narrative non-fiction piece, and it has now been produced into a movie!

 “I am unfinished as the shoreline along the beach, meant to transcend myself again and again.” – Joan Anderson